anik123/Chat-With-Angularjs-Signalr-Web-Api---Sql-server/README.md

 #N.B. :

        I have removed the packages folder.
-Enable your nuget package to restore the packages.
+Enable your nuget package to restore the packages.I have also attached the database file.